Professional

 excellent arts experiences to the public.

-The aim of the Visual Arts Bursary Award is to support
+The aim of the Visual Arts Bursary Award is to

-Before applying for any award, please ensure that you
+Before applying for any award, please ensure that

-read the most up-to-date award guidelines on our website.
+you read the most up-to-date award guidelines on our website.

 Yes.
 The aim